jeremylem/jeremylem.github.io/_posts/2025-09-12-offloadind.md

 {% endraw %}
 ```

-run `bundle exec jekyll serve` to test locally or simply push and forget when everything has been setup
+run `bundle exec jekyll serve` to test locally or simply push and forget when everything has been setup.

+PS1: You need to enable Jekyll in the Settings of your repository.
+It will create a GitHub action for deployment.